MS Azura: Design, refits and COVID-19

 She completed a minor refit in April 2015 at Blohm and Voss's shipyard in Hamburg.
 This included painting P&O's large Union flag design on to the bow, repainting the funnel in blue with P&O's "sunburst" logo plus minor interior updates.

 Azura was berthed out of use at Port of Tyne International Passenger Terminal, North Shields, Tyne and Wear from 21 January 2021 to June due to the COVID-19 pandemic.
 She left for Belfast, Northern Ireland, on 29 June 2021 at 06:45 BST where she remained until returned to service.

+Azura went in for an extensive refit in March 2025 with updates to restaurants, bars, cabin decor and carpets, corridor carpets, lifts and outdoor furniture.